rakanssh/hakawati/README.md

 Hakawati is an AI-powered, text-based RPG client.
 Bring your own OpenAI-Compatible endpoint (Cloud or local), create or import a scenario, and start an on-demand, interactive, text-based adventure!

+> ℹ️ The client is in an early experiment stage.
+Expect bugs!

 ## Features

 - Two gamemodes: